1. What is Homespot?

 Adapted properties

-When we advertise adapted properties the advert will say that the property is adapted and what facility or adaptation is in the property e.g. level access shower, external ramp or fully adapted or accessible kitchen.
+When we advertise adapted properties, the advert will say that the property is adapted and what facility or adaptation is in the property e.g. level access shower, external ramp or fully adapted or accessible kitchen.

-Local Lettings Initiative
+Existing Local Lettings Initiatives

-Will all houses be advertised?
+Will all properties be advertised?

 We will let most of our houses through Homespot however, there are some exceptions and these are explained below.

 • Housing with Care level 1 and 2 i.e. housing for older people who are physically frail and need care and support services at home.
-These properties will be matched to applicants on the housing register following a full assessment of their particular needs.
+These properties will be matched to applicants on the housing register following a full assessment of their needs.

-• If a property would meet the needs of an applicant with particular needs e.g. someone who cannot leave hospital because their own home is unsuitable then we may re-house another applicant to allow their property to be let to the applicant with particular needs.
+• If a property would meet the needs of an applicant with particular needs e.g. someone who cannot leave hospital because their own home is unsuitable then we may re-house another applicant to allow their property to be let to the applicant with needs.

 How long will the advertising cycle last?